shynuu/slice-aware-ntn/README.md

             self.entrypoint.write(repository.containers_folder, self.name)
 ```

-When you're done, you can define the scenario and scenario topology
+When you're done, you can define the scenario and scenario topology.

 ### Create scenario files

 Create a new python file within the [model](code/source/model/) folder with the name of your scenario implementing all your services.

-Each service needs to implement the [Scenario](code/source/scenario/__init__.py#L28) class
+Each service needs to implement the [Scenario](code/source/scenario/__init__.py#L28) class.

-For each scenario, you need to specify the `scenario_type` which acts as the identifier of the scenario type in the [scenario.yaml](code/template/scenario.yaml) file
+For each scenario, you need to specify the `scenario_type` which acts as the identifier of the scenario type in the [scenario.yaml](code/template/scenario.yaml) file.

-You can optionnaly define a `validation_scheme` using [cerberus](https://docs.python-cerberus.org/en/stable/schemas.html) to validate the user input in [scenario.yaml](code/template/scenario.yaml)
+You can optionally define a `validation_scheme` using [cerberus](https://docs.python-cerberus.org/en/stable/schemas.html) to validate the user input in [scenario.yaml](code/template/scenario.yaml)

 ```python
 class Scenario(object):